KerbalJeb/falling-sand/README.txt

         This may make the generation stage take slightly longer than usual
     - The software will run significantly faster when build as a release and may lag with a large number of particles in debug
-    - After installation, there should be a bin, resources and example_saves folder in the installation director The bin folder with contain the executable and bash script The resources folder contains images and shader code files The example_saves folder contains some example save files that demonstrate many of the simulation rules
+    - After installation, there should be a bin, resources and example_saves folder in the installation directory The bin folder with contain the executable and bash script The resources folder contains images and shader code files The example_saves folder contains some example save files that demonstrate many of the simulation rules